rattlesnakey/CoFiTune/README.md

 # Balancing Speciality and Versatility: A Coarse to Fine Framework for Supervised Fine-tuning Large Language Model
-This is the code repository of "Balancing Speciality and Versatility: A Coarse to Fine Framework for Supervised Fine-tuning Large Language Model"
+This is the code repository of the paper published at ACL 2024 Findings: "Balancing Speciality and Versatility: A Coarse to Fine Framework for Supervised Fine-tuning Large Language Model"

 # 🚀 Introduction